 What makes breast cancer treatment at Stamford Health unique?

-We were the first in Connecticut to offer tomosynthesis, or 3D mammograms.
+Stamford Health was the first health system in Connecticut to offer tomosynthesis, or 3D mammograms.
 This method of screening is quicker and uses less radiation.
 Still, we understand the anxiety involved in waiting for your results and next steps.
 That's why we make sure the Breast Center works with you to provide timely service and answers.
-When you come for a mammogram during normal business hours, you'll get same-day results unlike other breast centers in the area.
+When you come for a mammogram during normal business hours, you'll get same-day results.
 If needed, we can often schedule you for a breast biopsy right after your mammogram because your time counts.

 Our team focuses on you and your course of treatment with full attention to detail.
 We meet frequently at multidisciplinary conferences, or tumor boards, to discuss individual patient cases.
 Specialists in medical oncology, radiation oncology, surgery, pathology, and genetics gather together to make the most optimal decisions possible for your breast health and breast cancer treatment.